- Total $0.00

 Also known as lightly tinted, diamonds in this color grade range (N-R) have a noticeable yellow or brown tint.
 Because of this, they are generally less expensive compared to the other grades.
 You will need to be careful in choosing the settings to keep the color from becoming too apparent.

 Also called heavily tinted, these diamonds range from grades S-Z. The color is usually easy to notice even when mounted.
-Generally, reputable jewellers do not offer diamonds in this range because they are not the best quality.
-If you want color, it is best to go with fancy-colored diamonds which are rated differently.

 Note: Only certified diamond grading professionals can determine the color rating.
 If you want to determine the color grade of a particular piece, you should compare it side-by-side with a diamond that has a known grading under the right conditions.